theforeman/hammer_cli_foreman_bootdisk/README.md

     hammer bootdisk host --host client.example.com

+Or to download a subnet disk, run:

+    hammer bootdisk subnet --subnet mysubnet

 Files will be downloaded into the current directory unless `--file` is used to set the
 destination: